ClickHouse/ClickHouse/docs/en/sql-reference/functions/json-functions.md

 sidebar_label: JSON
 ---

-There are two set of functions to parse JSON.
+There are two sets of functions to parse JSON.
    - `visitParam*` (`simpleJSON*`) is made to parse a special very limited subset of a JSON, but these functions are extremely fast.
    - `JSONExtract*` is made to parse normal JSON.